OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x22-1.md

 ## Overview

-Apps can configure certificate pinning using the ["Network Security Configuration"]("../../../Document/0x05g-Testing-Network-Communication.md#certificate-pinning").
+Apps can configure certificate pinning using the [Network Security Configuration]("../../../Document/0x05g-Testing-Network-Communication.md#certificate-pinning").
 For each domain, one or multiple digests can be pinned.

 Certificate pinning can also be done manually in the code.
 Depending on the used technologies, this can be done for example by: